 Employer Sponsored Plans – 6 Things You Should Know to Make the Most of Them

 Today, there are basically two types of categories for employer sponsored plans.
-The first is defined benefit that offers a specified payment at retirement, such as pension plans.
-These plans pay a specified amount of money based upon length of service.
+The first is a defined benefit that offers a specified payment at retirement, such as pension plans.
+These plans pay a specified amount of money based upon the length of service.
 The benefit is that this type of plan requires no effort because it is managed by an employer.
 The chief disadvantage is that a minimum number of years of service are usually required.

-The other type is defined contribution, which allows employees and employers to contribute tax deferred funds as well as invest them, such as a 401(k) or 403(b), employee stock ownership plans (ESOP), profit-sharing plans and a simplified employee pension plan (SEP).
+The other type is defined contribution, which allows employees and employers to contribute tax-deferred funds as well as invest them, such as a 401(k) or 403(b), employee stock ownership plans (ESOP), profit-sharing plans, and a simplified employee pension plan (SEP).
 The benefits include having better control over the process and greater portability for employees to transport their funds to another employer’s plan.
 Contrasted against defined benefit plans, the funds don’t have to perform as well if the costs are manageable.
 Additionally, there is creditor protection for these plans against judgments, liens, malpractice and lawsuits that protect the assets.
 The greatest disadvantage is they require discipline and oversight to ensure continual contributions and risk management to help avoid poor investments.

 When it comes to paying for retirement, the model people generally follow is similar to a three-legged stool: